Ashenda - Girls Freedom Day!

 Although the way & duration of Ashenda celebration slightly differs among rural and urban and/or from one local district to the other, the main theme, in most cases the starting date, and the overall festivity are the similar.
 In rural areas, it is celebrated for almost a month running from mid-August to mid-September every year, i.e. from Nehase 16 (August 22 in GC) to Meskerem 17 (September 26).
 Meskel, another important holiday marks the end of Ashenda.
 In urban areas (could be mostly due to a different business-based environment and mixed culture effects), it’s commonly celebrated for three days, from Nehase 16 (August 22 in GC) to Nehase 19 (August 25).
 This type of celebrating the day is a young revision of the old month-long one.

-Although ‘Ashenda’ is the very common name given to the celebration, there are also some local names, depending on the specific localities, and sometimes with slight differences in the dates of celebration.
+Although “Ashenda” is the most widely known name for the celebration, it is also referred to by various local names depending on the region, with slight variations in the dates of observance.

 Test your knowledge of Ashenda with these quizzes.